orx/orx/README.md

 - plugin system
 - screenshot capture tool (supports bmp, png, jpg, tga and dds)

-See the [doc/html](doc/html) directory for the doxygen documentation of orx's API.
+See the [doc/html](https://bitbucket.org/orx/orx/src/default/doc/html) directory for the doxygen documentation of orx's API.
+The documentation for the latest release version is [available here](http://orx-project.org/orx/doc/html) at orx's homepage.

 You can find details about the tutorials (as well as community-made ones), the tools and the data-driven side of orx (ie. how to use the config system) on [orx's wiki](http://wiki.orx-project.org).